-Management has determined that the Employee Retention Credit (ERC) should be accounted for as a conditional contribution in accordance with ASC 958-605, Revenue Recognition.
+Management determined that the Employee Retention Credit (ERC) should be accounted for as a conditional contribution in accordance with ASC 958-605, Revenue Recognition.
 Under the provisions of ASC 958-605, a receivable is recognized for a conditional contribution when conditions for the contribution are substantially met (Note 11).
+The ERC was received in full during 2024 and there were no remaining ERC receivables as of May 31, 2024.